ashayp22/ashayp22/README.md

 ## Websites 🌐

 - [CSK Parent Portal](https://github.com/Comp-Sci-Kids/CSKPortal) - A website that allows parents to register kids for after-school CS tutoring sessions.
-This is currently in production to 40+ users.
+This is currently in production.
 Created using React, Node.js, MongoDB, and SQL.

 - [COVID-HEAL](https://github.com/ashayp22/COVID-HEAL) - Website for COVID-19 News/Statistics, Face Touching AI, and more.
 It won "Efficient Remote Working under Remote Working & Education" in the [international EUvsVirus Hackathon 2020](https://www.euvsvirus.org/results/).